pulumi/docs/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

 ## Concurrency

 When using the operator to continuously deploy your Pulumi stacks, you may run into a problem.
-What happens if multiple reconcilation loops are run for the same commit in succession?
+What happens if multiple reconciliation loops run for the same commit in succession?

-Operators by definition will invoke a reconcilation loop for the creation, update, or deletion of a Stack CR.
+Operators, by definition, will invoke a reconciliation loop for the creation, update, or deletion of a Stack CR.

-Pulumi blocks any stack updates while one is already in progress.
-(To avoid conflicting resource updates or corrupting resource state.)
-So the stack and its resources won't be harmed by the concurrent update.
-By default, the operator is informed if a conflicting update is already in progress and will not spawn another reconcilation loop to give the current update in progress sole control of the update run.
+To avoid conflicting resource updates or corrupting resource state, Pulumi only runs one update at a time per stack.
+By default, the operator checks for updates already in progress, and will not spawn another reconciliation loop if one is already running.

-You can optionally retry on update conflicts rather than the operator default of not retrying, by using the `RetryOnUpdateConflict` toggle in the Stack.
+You can optionally choose to retry on update conflicts by using the `RetryOnUpdateConflict` field in the Stack.

 > Note: This is only recommended if you are sure that the stack updates are idempotent, and if you are willing to accept retry loops until
 > all spawned retries succeed.
 This will also create a more populated, and randomized activity timeline for the stack in the Pulumi Service.